Mediterranean search and rescue

 Geo Barents will be prepared for the likelihood of having people on board for longer periods given the previous experience with long stand-offs at sea.

-In the context of a global pandemic, we are also preparing ourselves for the possibility that we may have to deal with COVID-19 on board and are taking all necessary precautions to mitigate the risks associated with this.
+With the arrival of the COVID-19 pandemic, we prepared ourselves for the possibility of an outbreak on board and began taking all necessary precautions to mitigate the risks associated with this.

 The UK Government has exacerbated this appalling situation, having supported the Libyan coastguard through training and funding, enabling the return of refugees and migrants to detention centres where thousands of people, including children, were kept in inhumane conditions.

 “People in dangerous situations like Libya have no choice over how they get to safety.
-They should not be left to drown or to be locked up in detention centres as a punishment for taking the sea crossing or to deter others from making similar journeys.
-It is not too late for the government to change course away from this mindlessly punitive approach.”
+They should not be left to drown or to be locked up in detention centres as a punishment for taking the sea crossing or to deter others from making similar journeys.”

 We are compelled first and foremost to assist people who are dying in the Mediterranean.
 We have the means and, for us, ignoring the problem is not an option.